-Whiskey Travel Scotland: With the Flying Dutchman we sail to the islands of Mull and Skye and visit the most famous whiskey distilleries.
+Whiskey & Sail: With the Flying Dutchman we sail to the islands of Mull and Skye and visit the most famous whiskey distilleries.
 On the way we can see many seabirds: gannets, parrot birds, carnivores.
 And we have a good chance to see dolphins and whale sharks.

-It will be a special trip on which there is much to discover.
-Our tour starts in Oban and takes us to Mull, Jura, Islay, West Loch Tarbert and Campbeltown.
-We set out in small idyllic harbor towns, but will also anchor in beautiful solitary places: for example, in an abandoned hole, far from civilization.
+It will be a special Whiskey & Sail trip on which there is much to discover.
+Our tour starts in Oban and takes us to Mull, Skye and the small islands.
+We will stay in small idyllic harbor towns, but will also anchor in beautiful solitary places, a Whiskey & Sail trip trough a fantastic area.

 Disembark: May 12 at 10 am in Oban

-We have divided the prices into two categories, because our double cabins are of different sizes.
+The prices are divided in two categories, because our double cabins have different sizes.
 All prices are per person for accommodation in:

 - Standard 2-bed cabin ……………………………………… € 860, –